etn-ccis/blui-react-auth-shared/docs/API.md

     -   Sets the background color of the message box.
 For use with the `message-box` and `both` modes.
     -   Default: theme.palette.error.main

+> Note: If you use the recommended `'LOGIN.INVALID_CREDENTIALS'` translation string as your login error message, form field errors will be shown in place of the custom configuration.

 ## PasswordRequirement

 Definition for a security/complexity requirement for application passwords.